 Pusat Batik Kelantan:

-This market comprises of the most widest and beautiful variety of the Batik dresses with comfortable shops and boutiques make the shopping more enjoying.
-Unlike Khadijah market, the Pusat Market is way too spacious.
+This market comprises the widest and most beautiful variety of Batik dresses with comfortable shops and boutiques, making the shopping more enjoyable.
+Unlike the Khadijah market, the Pusat Market is way too spacious.

-Istana Batu or Royal Museum is yet another popular destination for visitors of Kelantan.
+Istana Batu, or Royal Museum, is yet another popular destination for visitors to Kelantan.
 The museum was once a palace and was used to host royal weddings.
 It is currently a repository for the history of the Kelantan royal family.
-Visitors can find an extensive collection of royal regalia, photographs, crystals , silverware and several other items used by former Sultans.
+Visitors can find an extensive collection of royal regalia, photographs, crystals, silverware, and several other items used by former Sultans.

-Another highlight destination in the state of Kelantan is the Islamic Museum which houses photographic collection of personal belongings of Phrophet Mohammed, Islamic crafts and arts from across the world etc. The museum building originally housed the first school opened in the state of Kelantan for Islamic studies.
+Another highlight destination in the state of Kelantan is the Islamic Museum which houses a photographic collection of personal belongings of Prophet Mohammed, Islamic crafts and arts from across the world, etc. The museum building originally housed the first school opened in the state of Kelantan for Islamic studies.

-These were some of the most visited tourist attraction places that are very much admired not only by tourists but also by local residents.
+These were some of the most visited tourist attractions that are very much admired by tourists and local residents.